 MC DCM gp 8 - Steed - R Fus Nig R

-6898 Sjt Robert Steed Royal Fus b Chilton Suffolk 1879 Served Anglo Boer War later WWI as Lt 3/Nigeria Regt MID Awd DCM 1916 WIA & MC for Mahiwa 1917
+6898 Sjt Robert Steed Royal Fus b Chilton Suffolk 1879 Served Anglo Boer War later WWI as Lt 3/Nigeria Regt MID Awd DCM 1916 WIA & MC for Battle of Mahiwa 1917

 SKU: C1003019